 Testosterone Therapy for Women - Just The Facts

-Menopause is a significant phase in a woman's life, marking the end of her reproductive years.
-While it brings about a range of changes, both physical and emotional, one aspect that has garnered attention in recent years is the role of testosterone therapy for women during menopause.
-Estrogens are the principal sex hormones we associate with women, however, the androgens - testosterone (a sex steroid) and dehydroepiandrosterone (DHEA) play important roles in your reproductive tissues, mood, cognition, breast, bone, muscle, and other systems.
+Menopause is a significant phase in a woman's life and brings about a range of changes, both physical and emotional.
+One aspect that has garnered attention in recent years is the role of testosterone therapy for women during perimenopause and menopause.

-Testosterone is not just an ovarian hormone.
+Testosterone is not just a man's hormone.
 Women produce testosterone in 3 areas of the body: the adrenal glands (25%), the ovary (25%), and the conversion from other hormones in your body’s tissues (50%).
 Unlike the sex hormones estrogen and progesterone, the production of testosterone does not come to a screeching halt in menopause.
 Instead, testosterone slowly begins its decline in one’s 30s.
-Once a woman enters menopause, the ovary still produces testosterone.
+Once a woman enters menopause, the ovary still produces testosterone although at a lower amount than in years past.

-Many practitioners recommend hormone testing to determine if your estrogen, progesterone, and testosterone are low.
-Testing estrogen and progesterone levels is not necessary for most women 45+ if they are not having periods.
-We know your estradiol and progesterone will be low in menopause - that is the definition!
-Testing testosterone is also not useful to determine if you are deficient because there is no absolute testosterone level that determines if a woman is deficient.
+How do you know if you need testosterone?
+Testosterone testing is not useful in determining if you are deficient.
+There is no absolute testosterone level that determines if a woman is deficient.
 That’s right - no blood, saliva, or urine test can accurately determine if you have “low” testosterone, otherwise known as an androgen deficiency.
-Despite multiple clinical studies, the medical community just doesn’t know what an accurate “low” or “normal” level is for a woman at every age.
-Furthermore, testosterone levels have not been shown to correlate with clinical symptoms of low mood, decreased muscle mass, or weight gain.
-In fact, despite what you may see advertised on social media and the internet, The Endocrine Society, The American College of Obstetricians and Gynecologists, and The Menopause Society do not recommend prescribing testosterone to improve mood, hot flashes, night sweats, bone health, muscle mass or for weight management.
-The only evidence-based reason for women to supplement testosterone is to treat a low sex drive in menopause after you have treated your other bothersome menopause symptoms and your low sex drive persists.
+Despite multiple clinical studies, the medical community just doesn’t know what an accurate “low” or “normal” level is for a woman at every age that correlates with how you feel.
+We don't know what testosterone levels correlate with clinical symptoms of low libido, mood, decreased muscle mass, or weight gain.
+Despite what you may see advertised on social media from influencers, The Endocrine Society, The American College of Obstetricians and Gynecologists, and The Menopause Society do not recommend prescribing testosterone to improve mood, hot flashes, night sweats, weight management, and bone health.

 Here are the top 10 things you should know about testosterone use in women based on the medical evidence:

-2. Women who are looking to optimize their natural testosterone should consider transdermal estrogen when beginning hormone therapy (patch, gel, spray, vaginal ring).
-Oral estrogen can decrease your circulating testosterone level.
+2. Oral estrogen can decrease your circulating testosterone level.
+Women who are looking to optimize their natural testosterone or are suffering from low libido should consider transdermal estrogen when beginning hormone therapy (patch, gel, spray, vaginal ring).

-3. Birth control pills can decrease your circulating testosterone, which is why a low sex drive is a common side effect of users.
-Changing to an IUD with an estradiol patch, gel, spray or vaginal ring can help jump-start your libido while treating your menopause symptoms.
+3. Birth control pills can decrease your circulating testosterone, and increase your sex hormone binding globulin (SHBG) causing a low sex drive as a side effect.
+Changing to an IUD for contraception and uterine protection along with an estradiol patch, gel, spray or vaginal ring can help jump-start your libido while treating your menopause symptoms.

 10. Testosterone is a controlled substance in the United States.
 The prescription of testosterone is regulated by the Drug Enforcement Administration (DEA).

 So what does one do to combat feeling fatigued, flabby, and not in the mood in perimenopause and menopause?
-First, if you are a candidate, treat your symptoms with estrogen and add progesterone if you have a uterus.
-You can use hormone therapy safely even if you are still getting a period every month.
+First, treat your symptoms by adding estrogen.
+You can use hormone therapy safely if you choose, even if you are still getting a period every month.

 Barbra Hanna, DO, FACOG, MSCP